hug-sch/vse-docs/video_sequencer/sequencer/zoom.rst

       You can however change these shortcuts or make some of your own.
 Blender Frenzy has a nice video about creating these `Custom Keymaps <https://www.youtube.com/watch?v=2RtlvZfv8TI>`_.

 Numpad +/-
-   Pressing the :kbd:`Numpad +` or :kbd:`Numpad -` key will zoom in or out in small incremental steps (+/- 5 frames, +/- 10 frames, +/- 15 frames, ...), starting from the initial.
+   Pressing the :kbd:`Numpad +` or :kbd:`Numpad -` key will zoom in or out in small incremental steps (+/- 5 frames, +/- 10 frames, +/- 15 frames, ...), starting from the current Visible Range.
 You can continue pressing the key until you have reached the desired zoom level.

 Shift-B
    After pressing the :kbd:`Shift-B` key (from Box Select), a crosshair cursor appears and you can click and drag to draw a rectangle in the Sequencer window.
-Upon releasing the mouse button, the Sequencer window is zoomed to this rectangle.
+Upon releasing the mouse button, the Visible Range is zoomed to this rectangle.
 The menu equivalent of pressing :kbd:`Shift-B` is: View > Zoom (see figure 2).

 MMB + Wheel Roll
    Scrolling the middle mouse wheel will zoom in horizontally around the playhead.
 Scrolling towards yourself will zoom out.
 Scrolling towards the screen will zoom in.